December 21, 2020

 Shiplap entered the scene in 2013 when Joanna Gaines decided to keep a home with a shiplap exterior exposed, rather than covering it up on an episode of her design show "Fixer Upper."
 Since then, shiplap has gone from being an exterior siding staple to a modern interior design trend.

 Whether it's raw, painted, or stained, shiplap can add character and a hint of rustic charm to any room.
 However, the question isn't if shiplap looks great in homes.
 The real question is whether vertical or horizontal shiplap is the way to go.

-When shiplap is installed vertically or horizontally, which one wins?
-Let’s take a look at the benefits and features of each installation method, so that you can determine which is best for your project.
+When it's vertical vs. horizontal shiplap – which one wins?
+Let's take a look at the benefits and features of each style, so that you can determine which is best for your project.

 Shiplap is a beautiful and simple way to add intrigue and interest to any wall or room.
-No matter its vertical or horizontal orientation, shiplap options are cost-effective and DIY-friendly, making them ideal solutions for people who love to transform spaces on their own.
+Vertical or horizontal shiplap options are cost-effective and DIY-friendly, making them ideal solutions for people who love to transform spaces on their own.

 Shiplap comes in various colors, styles, sizes, and materials, making it an incredibly versatile option for most homeowners.
 Whether you're trying to make a room feel larger, cozier, or more modern, shiplap can fit the bill.

 Overall, shiplap works well in virtually every style and has a place in nearly every project – as long as you know whether to use vertical or horizontal shiplap.

 Vertical shiplap has a vintage and rustic vibe.
 If you're aiming for a mid-century, contemporary, or a more traditional design for your space – vertical shiplap is a terrific choice.